GuntruTirupathamma/portfolio/README.md

 Some key projects featured in this portfolio:

-Project 1: Brief description with technologies used.

-Project 2: Brief description with technologies used.

-Project 3: Brief description with technologies used.
+Project 1: Quizapp building by using  react js,Javascript,Html,css

+Project 2: task buddy building by using react js ,HTML,CSS

 Each project includes links to the source code and live demo (if available).